 Student Fees - We noted a variance greater than 10% compared to the prior period.
-We noted, through inquiry of the Department, student fees decreased due to lost revenues as a result of the COVID-19 Pandemic.
+We noted, through inquiry of the Department, student fees increased due to a return to prepandemic activity.
+In the previous year, a decrease in student fees occurred due to lost revenues as a result of the COVID-19 Pandemic.

 Direct Institutional Support - We noted a variance greater than 10% compared to the prior period.
-We noted, through inquiry of the Department, direct institutional support increased due to additional funds received and allocated to athletics in the form of COVID-19 Pandemic relief.
+We noted, through inquiry of the Department, direct institutional support decreased due to less additional funds received and allocated to athletics in the form of COVID-19 pandemic relief compared to the previous year.

-THE POWER OF BEING UNDERSTOOD AUDIT | TAX | CONSULTING
+THE POWER OF BEING UNDERSTOOD AUDIT | TAX | CONSULTING There were no additional variances greater than 10% compared to the budget estimates.